cmusphinx/cmusphinx.github.io/wiki/tutorialam.md

 If you don't want to install into system path, you may install in your home folder.
-In that case you can append the following option to ''autogen.sh'' script or to the ''configure'' script
+In that case you can append the following option to `autogen.sh` script or to the `configure` script

 	--prefix=/home/user/local